Algorithmic radicalization: Facebook

 Facebook's algorithm focuses on recommending content that makes the user want to interact.
 They rank content by prioritizing popular posts by friends, viral content, and sometimes divisive content.
 Each feed is personalized to the user's specific interests which can sometimes lead users towards an echo chamber of troublesome content.
 Users can find their list of interests the algorithm uses by going to the "Your ad Preferences" page.
 According to a Pew Research study, 74% of Facebook users did not know that list existed until they were directed towards that page in the study.
 It is also relatively common for Facebook to assign political labels to their users.
 In recent years, Facebook has started using artificial intelligence to change the content users see in their feed and what is recommended to them.
 A document known as The Facebook Files has revealed that their AI system prioritizes user engagement over everything else.
 The Facebook Files has also demonstrated that controlling the AI systems has proven difficult to handle.

-In an August 2019 internal memo leaked in 2021, Facebook has admitted that "the mechanics of our platforms are not neutral", concluding that in order to reach maximum profits, optimization for engagement is necessary.
+In an August 2019 internal memo leaked in 2021, Facebook admitted that "the mechanics of our platforms are not neutral", concluding that in order to reach maximum profits, optimization for engagement is necessary.
 In order to increase engagement, algorithms have found that hate, misinformation, and politics are instrumental for app activity.
 As referenced in the memo, "The more incendiary the material, the more it keeps users engaged, the more it is boosted by the algorithm."
 According to a 2018 study, "false rumors spread faster and wider than true information...
 They found falsehoods are 70% more likely to be retweeted on Twitter than the truth, and reach their first 1,500 people six times faster.
 This effect is more pronounced with political news than other categories."